dstackai/dstack/README.md

   use output to display progress (e.g. via `tqdm`, etc.) Until it's supported, it's recommended that you report progress via TensorBoard event files or hosted experiment trackers (e.g. WanB, Comet, Neptune, etc.)
-- **Git:** Currently, dstack can be used only with GitHub repositories.
-If you'd like to use dstack with other Git hosting providers or without using Git at all, add or upvote the corresponding issue.
+- **Git hosting providers:** Currently, dstack works only with the GitHub.com repositories.
+If you'd like to use dstack with other Git hosting providers (or without using Git at all), add or upvote the corresponding issue.
-- **Cloud :** dstack currently works only with AWS.
+- **Cloud providers:** dstack currently works only with AWS.
 If you'd like to use dstack with GCP, Azure, or Kubernetes, add or upvote the corresponding issue.
-- **Integrations:** Currently, dstack supports only basic providers.
-Advanced providers (e.g. for distributed training and data processing) are going to be added later.
+- **Providers:** Advanced providers, e.g. for distributed training and data processing, are in plan.

 ##  Licence